joergkrause/nyaf/src/packages/@nyaf/lib/README.md

 Sometimes the JavaScript events are not flexible enough.
 So you can define your own ones.
 That's done by three simple steps:

-* Add a decorator `@Events` to declare the events (it's an array to declare multiple in one step)
+* Add a decorator `@Events` to declare the events (it's an array to declare multiple in one step).
+Mandatory.
-* Create `CustomEvent` object and dispatch (that's [native Web Component behavior](https://developer.mozilla.org/en-US/docs/Web/API/CustomEvent/CustomEvent))
+* Create `CustomEventInit` object and dispatch (that's [native Web Component behavior](https://developer.mozilla.org/en-US/docs/Web/API/CustomEvent/CustomEvent))
 * use the `n-on-<myCustomEventName>` attribute to attach the event.

 Imagine a button component like this: